Linear and nonlinear stability of rate-and-state faults: Discussion

 Both the linear stability and non-linear nucleation analyses here can be adapted to account for heterogeneity of frictional properties and effective normal stress.
 Seismic cycle models typically include variations in the coefficients $a$ and $b$ and also normal stress.
 Variations of the former typically takes the shape of a transition from rate-weakening behavior in the to rate-strengthening behavior down dip.
-Such variations were originally in early models of the seismic cycle [\emph{Tse and Rice}, 1986; \emph{Rice}, 1993; \emph{Lapusta et al.}, 2000], justified on the basis of hydrothermal dependence of frictional properties [\emph{Blanpied et al.}, 1991, 1995].
-One may repeat the linear stability analyses of section \ref{sec:linstab} accounting for the heterogeneity of $a$ and $b$, solving for the eigenfunctions $\mathcal{V}$ and $\Theta$ and eigenvalues $s$ numerically.
+Such variations were originally in early models of the seismic cycle [{\it Tse and Rice}, 1986; {\it Rice}, 1993; {\it Lapusta et al.}, 2000], justified on the basis of hydrothermal dependence of frictional properties [{\it Stesky}, 1975; {\it Blanpied et al.}, 1991, 1995].
+Smooth or abrupt variations of frictional properties are now regularly presumed on model rate-and-state faults and work has begun to identify stability transitions due to specific forms of heterogeneity.
+For example, prior work has considered faults with alternating variations of rate-strengthening and rate-weakening properties [e.g., {\it Yabe and Ide}, 2017] in elastic or visco-elastic continua and performed analyses of stability transitions via approximations of the continuum models with interacting spring-block models (with damping in the viscoelastic case) that prove faithful to transitions observed in the corresponding continuum models [{\it Luo and Ampuero}, 2018; {\it Noda and Yamamoto}, 2024].
+For arbitrary variations of properties, such a reduction may not always be possible, and for a fault in a continuum, one may repeat the linear stability analyses of section \ref{sec:linstab} accounting for the heterogeneity of $a$ and $b$, solving for the eigenfunctions $\mathcal{V}$ and $\Theta$ and eigenvalues $s$ numerically.
 We defer this to subsequent work.
-Regarding unstable acceleration in he non-linear regime, \emph{Ray and Viesca} [2017] considered the problem of finding solutions of the form (\ref{eq:bu}) and the nucleation length $L_f$ considering heterogeneity of frictional properties $a$, $b$, and $D_c$.
-They demonstrated that the equation governing the slip-rate distribution $\mathcal{W}$ and $L_f$ is equivalent to a classical fracture problem of a slip-weakening crack in equilibrium with an applied load.
-Subsequent work [\emph{Ray and Viesca}, 2019], demonstrated the possibility of homogenization in which property variations occur over wavelengths disparate from elasto-frictional lengthscales (such as $L_b$ appearing in this work).
-While these works focused on the so-called ``free-boundary" nucleation $L_f$, the governing equations remain the same for pinned nucleation $L_p$ lengths under heterogeneity.
-Solving for $L_p$ can be done as pursued in \ref{sec:pin}: simply by removing the condition that $\mathcal{W}'$ vanish at its endpoints.
+Regarding unstable acceleration in the non-linear regime, {\it Ray and Viesca} [2017] considered the problem of finding solutions of the form (\ref{eq:bu}) and the nucleation length $L_f$ considering heterogeneity of frictional properties $a$, $b$, and $D_c$.
+They demonstrated that the equation governing the slip-rate distribution $\mathcal{W}$ and $L_f$ is equivalent to a classical fracture problem of a slip-weakening crack in equilibrium with an applied load: thus, results and techniques developed considering heterogeneity in slip-weakening friction have extensions to determine nucleation lengths under heterogeneity of rate-and-state frictional properties [e.g., {\it Lebihain et al.}, 2021].
+Subsequent work [{\it Ray and Viesca}, 2019], demonstrated the possibility of homogenization in which property variations occur over wavelengths disparate from elasto-frictional lengthscales (such as $L_b$ appearing in this work).
+While {\it Ray and Viesca} [2018, 2019] considered the so-called ``free-boundary" nucleation ($L_f$), the governing equations remain the same for pinned nucleation $L_p$ lengths under heterogeneity.
+Solving for $L_p$ under heterogeneity can be done as pursued in section \ref{sec:pin} and \ref{app:pin}: simply by removing the condition that $\mathcal{W}'$ vanish at its endpoints.